 TypeScript Type Guards

-I didn’t use them for a long time myself, but once I discovered a really good use case for type guards, I started using them everywhere.
-And just like Tapatío hot sauce, I put that “ish” on everything now.
-In a bit, I’ll cut to the chase, but first, let’s take a quick look at how the basics of TypeScript work.
+I didn't use them for a long time myself, but once I discovered a really good use case for type guards, I started using them everywhere.
+And just like Tapatío hot sauce, I put that "ish" on everything now.

 function add(foo: number, bar: number) {